Flying Spur (horse)

 Flying Spur (4 November 1992–8 May 2018) was an Australian Thoroughbred racehorse that won three Group One races, most notably the 1995 Golden Slipper.
 He was also the Leading sire in Australia for the 2006/07 season.

 Background

 Flying Spur was from the second crop of champion sire Danehill.
-He was born and bred at Arrowfield Stud in the Hunter Region of New South Wales.
+He was born and bred at Arrowfield Stud in the Hunter Valley of New South Wales.

 He was sent to the 1994 Inglis Easter Yearling Sale where he was bought for $160,000 by trainer Lee Freedman for a group of owners.
 The majority ownership of the horse was retained by Arrowfield Stud.

 Racing career

 Flying Spur won at his debut on the 26 November 1994 at Caulfield.
 Two starts later he won his first stakes races the Blue Diamond Prelude when ridden by Mick Dittman.
 The following week he ran second in the Blue Diamond Stakes as a 13/4 favourite and backed up again a week later when third in the Sires' Produce Stakes (VRC).